GoogleCloudPlatform/elcarro-oracle-operator/docs/content/quickstart-18c-xe.md

-# El Carro Operator installation guide
+# El Carro Operator installation guide - Oracle 18c XE

 El Carro is a new tool that allows users to keep full control of their database environment (root on a machine, sysdba in Oracle), while helping users automate